CAPITAL FUND LAW BLOG

 Carried interest Phase

 Following the catch-up phase, capital allocations will be distributed based on the carried interest (typically 20%).
-The general partner twill hen receive 20% of the distributed amount, while the limited partners will receive 80%.
+The general partner will then receive 20% of the distributed amount, while the limited partners will receive 80%.

 General Partner Clawback